GA4 Scroll Depth Tracking: The 90% Problem (And How to Fix It)

 Step 10: Build an Exploration report.
 Go to Explore > Blank.
 Import your scroll event, the percent_scrolled dimension, and event count metric.
 This is the only way to see which thresholds were reached and on which pages.

-That is for tracking four thresholds on all pages.
-Each additional page-specific trigger or threshold combination adds more configuration.
-And you have 50 event-scoped custom dimensions total in GA4.
-If you are already tracking button clicks, outbound links, and form submissions, those slots disappear fast.
+And that is just four thresholds on all pages.
+Every extra page-specific trigger or threshold means more setup.
+GA4 also caps you at 50 event-scoped custom dimensions in total.
+If you already track button clicks, outbound links, and form submissions, those slots run out fast.

 Five ways GTM scroll tracking silently breaks